pabloalejandre/nao-accuracy-challenge/README.md

 - Start our service modules with "roslaunch nao_accuracy_challenge nao_service_modules.launch"
 - Whenever you are ready, start the shooting game with "rosrun nao_accuracy_challenge main_engine.py"

+### Credits

-Developed by Tuna Gürbüz, Andrew Lai, Nick Zhou, and Pablo Alejandre as their final project for Humanoid Robotics Systems.
+Developed by Tuna Gürbüz, Andrew Lai, Nick Zhou, and Pablo Alejandre (myself) as our final project for Humanoid Robotics Systems.